General info about AlgomaTrad Camp 2019

-AlgomaTrad Camp 2018 is not a residential camp.
-All registrants are responsible for their own accommodation.
-Camping is available (see below).
+AlgomaTrad Camp 2019 is a residential camp.
+At this time, we only offer basic camping at the AlgomaTrad Centre (see below).
 For those not interested in camping, motel and B&B information can be found under the Accommodations tab.

 |DAYCAMPER Lunch only|